Fintech firm Next Insurance raises $250m at $4bn valuation

-The company is a player in the US ‘insurtech’ space that’s trying to give insurance a tech upgrade in the same vein as neo-banks and banking.
+The company is a player in the US insurtech space that’s trying to give insurance a tech upgrade in the same way neo-banks have done with banking.

 Next Insurance, a US fintech start-up in the burgeoning space for insurance technology, has raised $250m in a round that values it at $4bn.

-Next provides insurance for small and medium sized businesses.
-It has emerged as one of the key players in the ‘insurtech’ space, which is trying to do for insurance what neo-banks have done for banking.
+Next provides insurance for small and medium-sized businesses through its online platform.
+It has emerged as one of the key players in the US insurtech space, which is trying to do for insurance what neo-banks have done for banking.

-Some of its rivals and peers in the space are Lemonade, which is listed on the New York Stock Exchange, and car insurer MetroMile, which went public through a SPAC.
+Some of its rivals and peers in this space are Lemonade, which is listed on the New York Stock Exchange, and car insurer MetroMile, which went public through a SPAC.

 Next chief executive Guy Goldstein said insurtech companies like his are “removing friction” in how small businesses buy insurance cover.